Non-Abelian axial anomaly, axial-vector duality, and the pseudoscalar glueball: Timelike region

-We employ the same Gaussian $B(q^2)$ discussed earlier in the pion case \eqref{B_modified}, the decay constants are used from eq. (\ref{fs-ef}).
-The $\eta$ TFF with the same parameters $B_{max}=-1.1, c = 0.15$ GeV, $\mu = 1.0$ GeV (solid red curve) and the experimental data points \cite{Achasov:2007kw,Achasov:2013eli,Akhmetshin:2004gw} are shown in Fig. \ref{fig:16}.
-For comparison, the dashed green curve denotes the $\eta$ TFF without Gaussian modification of $B(q^2)$ (i.e. $B_{max}=0$).
+We employ the same Gaussian $B(q^2)$ discussed earlier in the pion case \eqref{B_modified}.
+The $\eta$ TFF with the same parameters $b=-1.1, c = 0.15$~GeV, $\mu = 1.0$~GeV (solid red curve) and the experimental data points \cite{Achasov:2007kw,Achasov:2013eli,Akhmetshin:2004gw} are shown in Fig. \ref{fig:16}.
+For comparison, the dashed green curve denotes the $\eta$ TFF without Gaussian modification of $B(q^2)$ (i.e. $b=0$).

 We can conclude that the proposed $B(q^2)$ with Gaussian minimum at $q^2\simeq 1$ GeV$^2$ \eqref{B_modified} gives a consistent description of the $\pi^0, \eta$ TFFs in a wide range of $q^2$, providing correct reproduction of the data at small and large $q^2$ as well as the interference pattern near the poles.